LightArrowsEXE/moon_blog/_posts/2021-04-15-fate-stylegude.md

 Furthermore, any other party is free to make use of this styleguide for their own releases.
 The sooner we all use a solid base, the better it will be for all anime viewers.
 Contributions/discussion can take place in the Kaleido Discord (link found on the official site), or in the Issues of this blog's GitHub repository.

-This styleguide will continually be updated as we work on more Fate entries and adjustments need to be made, or new terminology/character voices added, and as such is by no means complete as it is right now.
+This styleguide will be continually updated as we work on more Fate entries and revisions need to be made or new terminology/character voices are added, and as such is by no means complete.
 If you run into a keyword or rule that is absent from this styleguide, it is up to your own judgment to decide what call to make.
 Channels are always open for discussion.

 ## Basic English